reedhedges/AriaCoda/README.md

   destructors) have been removed.
 If you derive from any ARIA class and intend to override a method, the use of the "override" specifier is encouraged;
   the C++ compiler should then warn if the base class method is not virtual.
-* Many small fixes and changes to improve optimization and conformance/correctness.
-Due to code removal, various optimizations in the source code, and compilation optimizations turned on by default, the AriaCoda shared library should be smaller, and a bit more efficient.
+* Various fixes and changes to improve optimization and conformance/correctness.
+Due to code removal, various optimizations in the source code (especially in frequently used storage and utility classes such as ArSensorReading, ArRangeBuffer, ArRangeDevice, ArPose, etc), and compilation optimizations turned on by default, the AriaCoda shared library should be a bit more efficient.
+(It is slightly larger, probably due to code inlining and loop unrolling during optimization; the `CXXOPTFLAGS` makefile variable can be used to override default opmitization flags, see below for details.)
+  Additional warning flags have been enabled during compilation, and some of the potential problems indicated by those warnings have been fixed.
-  This may have introduced bugs or changes in behavior however, please report any problems on github issues.
+  If any changes have introduced undetected bugs or unintentional changes in behavior, please report any problems on github issues.

 Several other changes are planned that will not be compatible with prior Aria